lauren-mak/ariadne/README.md

 ## Credits

-This algorithm was developed by Waris Barakzai and myself, and tested by myself with help from Dmitrii Meleshko, David Danko, and Iman Hajirasouliha.
+This algorithm was developed by Waris Barakzai and myself, and tested by myself with help from Dmitrii Meleshko, David Danko, Natan Belchikov and Iman Hajirasouliha.